 The following waters are open Apr 15 to Sep 30, closed to all angling for all species Apr 1 to Apr 14.
 Barney's River, downstream from the bridge at Avondale Crossing Road.
 French River, downstream from the confluence of the East and West branches.

-Piper Lake, closed to all angling, all year.
 River John, downstream from the confluence of the East and West branches including the Salmon Hole.